Scikous/Vtuber-AI/README.md

 Effectively a **System-Context-User-Assistant** format is being followed (**SCUA** referred to as **SICUEAC** in research.pdf [WIP]).

 ## Fine-tuning
-> :warning: Still slightly WIP, also fine-tuned model != quantized model
+> :warning: HEAVY WIP, also fine-tuned model != quantized model

 In the `finetune.py` file, only the **DATASET_PATH** must be changed:
 - **BASE_MODEL**: the base model that is to be fine-tuned -- currently uses [NousResearch/Hermes-2-Theta-Llama-3-8B](#acknowledgements)